gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Common

+This section always applies, as related to common configuration parameters.

-For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., HKDF SHA-256 (COSE algorithm encoding: -10).
+* For the HKDF Algorithm 'hkdf', the Group Manager SHOULD use the same default value defined in {{Section 3.2 of RFC8613}}, i.e., HKDF SHA-256 (COSE algorithm encoding: -10).

-For the format 'pub_key_enc' used to encode the public keys in the group, the Group Manager SHOULD use a CBOR Web Token (CWT){{RFC8392}} or an unprotected CWT Claim Set {{I-D.ietf-rats-uccs}}.
+* For the format 'pub_key_enc' used to encode the public keys in the group, the Group Manager SHOULD use a CBOR Web Token (CWT){{RFC8392}} or an unprotected CWT Claim Set {{I-D.ietf-rats-uccs}}.

    \[
       This is a pending registration requested by draft-ietf-lake-edhoc.
    \]

-The Group Manager SHOULD store at most N = 3 sets of stale Sender IDs in the collection associated to the group (see {{sssec-stale-sender-ids}}).
+* For the maximum number 'max_stale_sets' of stored sets of stale Sender IDs, the Group Manager SHOULD store at most N = 3 sets of stale Sender IDs in the collection associated to the group (see {{sssec-stale-sender-ids}}).

 ## Group Mode

 This section applies if the group uses (also) the group mode of Group OSCORE.

+* For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, the Group Manager SHOULD use AES-CCM-16-64-128 (COSE algorithm encoding: 10) as default value.

-The Group Manager SHOULD use the following default values for the Signature Algorithm and related parameters, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.
+The Group Manager SHOULD use the following default values for the Signature Algorithm 'sign_alg' and related parameters 'sign_params', consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.

-* For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, AES-CCM-16-64-128 (COSE algorithm encoding: 10).

 * For the Signature Algorithm 'sign_alg' used to sign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.